acbarber/acbarber.github.io/README.md

+# Personal Portfolio Website
-This is a personal portfolio I created using HTML, CSS and javascript.
+This is a personal portfolio I created using HTML, CSS and Javascript.